 3. Nipton, CA

 Located near the California / Nevada state line, this so-called “Gateway to the Mojave Desert” is a little off the beaten path to be a good rest stop on your way to or from Vegas, but it’s worth the detour.
 In the 19th century, Nipton was at the nexus of both silver and gold mining in the Ivanpah Valley and of two intersecting overland wagon trails (one running north-south and the other running east-west).
 Officially founded in 1905, it became a 20th century railroad depot town.
 But now, it’s got less than 100 permanent residents, though it attracts packs of bikers and other desert visitors, who can stay at the Hotel Nipton (and hope for a chance encounter with the ghost of Clara Bow, the silent film star who apparently once owned a ranch nearby).
 The townsfolk – and its owner since the 1980s – have done their best to operate with renewable energy and get off the grid as much as possible, even installing a local power plant.
 That means the Trading Post accepts cash only (no credit cards) and you won’t find an ATM or a gas station in town, although you can stop at the Shell on Cima Road (west of Nipton, on the way south to another ghost town, Cima) for some modern amenities and an animatronic roadside mannequin display that’s not to be missed.
-If you’ve got big dreams for a small town, you can buy the entire town of Nipton – all 80,000 acres – for a mere $5 million.
-It’s been for sale since 2015.
+If you’ve got big dreams for a small town, you can buy the entire town of Nipton — all 80,000 acres — for a mere $3 million.
+It’s for sale again.

 4. Kelso, CA